This super easy DIY front door mat is the perfect way to get your feet wet in the DIY waters!

 And if you’re a true hostess with the mostess, you know no summer party is complete without the right decor.

-And of course Will Smith’s ‘Summertime’ must be blasting on repeat!
+Clearly, Will Smith’s ‘Summertime’ must be blasting on repeat!

 As you probably already know, the doormat trend has been EVERYWHERE lately.